Administrative Policies and Procedures Manual - Policy 3700: Education Benefits

-The University will pay tuition for one (1) or more of the courses listed in Section 3.1.1. herein, not to exceed the equivalent of resident undergraduate tuition for eight (8) credit hours each fall or spring academic semester, and not to exceed the equivalent of resident undergraduate tuition for four (4) credit hours each summer session, subject to the restrictions listed herein.
-The University will pay up to the resident graduate rate for academic graduate courses subject to the provisions of this policy.
+The University will pay tuition for one (1) or more of the courses listed in Section 3.1, not to exceed the equivalent of resident undergraduate or resident graduate tuition for eight (8) credit hours each fall or spring academic semester, up to six (6) credit hours of which may be taken at New Mexico State University, and not to exceed the equivalent of resident undergraduate or resident graduate tuition for four (4) credit hours each summer session, up to three (3) credit hours of which may be taken at New Mexico State University, subject to the restrictions listed herein.
+In addition to paying tuition under the Employee and Retiree Tuition Remission Benefit, the University pays for mandatory students fees and any differential tuition.

 3.1.
 Eligible Courses

-- courses in any subject taken at UNM for undergraduate, graduate, or professional academic credit, or for official audit status;
+- courses in any subject taken and billed through UNM for undergraduate, graduate, or professional academic credit, or for official audit status;

 - courses that are job related or related to a UNM job that the employee may reasonably aspire to and taken from the UNM Division of Continuing Education or University departments for professional development and improvement of work-related skills; and